imezx/FastNet2/docs/api/1.0/signal.md

 ## `:Invoke`

-Invoke is a function that invoke to server.
+Invoke is a function that invoke to signal.

 ```lua
 (